barryclark/jekyll-now/_posts/2020-10-16-Exploring_Concepts.md

 * There is a function `swap` that compiles for arguments of type `T` and `U`
 * `T::membertype` is an actual type
 * The expression `a == b` compiles, is noexcept and returns a boolean
-* Allocating `T` with new returns a pointer to `T`
+* Allocating `T` with new returns a pointer to `T`, notice that anything after requires here must be true!

 Granted this is a pretty arbitrary (and useless) concept, however it serves as an example of all the different ways you can introduce constraints.
 For something more real worldish carry on reading.

 ## A more practical example!

 Lets use concepts for something actually useful and make our own observer system.
-We explore how we can use concepts in a real world use case.
+We have the following requirements.
+Any signal can be connected to any other function as long as the signatures and return types match.

 //TODO